-Well, the answer is actually pretty simple – They do so because YouTube has 2 billion logged-in users (and growing), which makes it a powerful place to grow your audience.
+Why do all the top podcasts have video as well?
+Because YouTube has 2 billion logged-in users (and growing), which makes it a powerful place to grow your audience.

 In fact, 43% of monthly podcast listener say they’ve enjoyed podcast content on YouTube in the last year, which means you probably have potential fans browsing YouTube for content like yours right now.
 All you have to do is turn your regular podcast into a video podcast.